Big City Greens

-Big City Greens is an American animated television series created by The Houghton Brothers that premiered on Disney Channel on June 18, 2018.
+Big City Greens is an American animated sitcom created by Chris and Shane Houghton that premiered on Disney Channel on June 18, 2018.
 The series follows the Green family—siblings Cricket and Tilly, their father Bill, and their Gramma Alice—as they navigate life in the bustling, fictional Big City after moving from their countryside home.
 Among the supporting characters are Cricket's best friend Remy, the children's mother and Bill's ex-wife Nancy, and their family friend Gloria.

-The series features the voices of co-creator Chris Houghton, Marieve Herington, Bob Joles, Artemis Pebdani, Zeno Robinson, Wendi McLendon-Covey, Mike Nancy and Anna Akana.
+The series features the voices of Chris Houghton, Marieve Herington, Bob Joles, Artemis Pebdani, Zeno Robinson, Wendi McLendon-Covey, and Anna Akana.
 In March 2016, Disney XD picked it up for production under the title of Country Club; it had later been renamed to Big City Greens by July 2017.
 The series is produced by Disney Television Animation, with executive producers including creators Chris and Shane Houghton, alongside Rob Renzetti, Stephen Sandoval, and Anna O'Brian.

 The series has received positive reviews from critics for its comedy, characters, and central family dynamic.
-The fourth season concluded in August 2025, and a fifth season was ordered in June 2024.
+The show is Disney Channel's longest-running animated series of all time.
+The fourth season concluded in August 2025, and a fifth season was ordered a year and two months before, in June 2024.
+The fifth season premiered on August 21, 2026.

-A film titled Big City Greens the Movie: Spacecation also premiered in June 2024.
-A spin-off animated series is in development.
+A film titled Big City Greens the Movie: Spacecation premiered in June 2024.
+A spin-off series is in development.

 Premise

-After losing his farm in the country town of Smalton, Bill Green and his two children, Cricket and Tilly, move in with his mother, Alice Green (Gramma), who lives on a small farm in the middle of a city known as "Big City".
+After losing his farm in the country town of Smalton, Bill Green and his two children, Cricket and Tilly, move in with his mother, Alice Green (Gramma), who lives on a small farm holdout in the middle of a bustling, fictional city known as "Big City".
 They have different misadventures there and occasionally contend with a crooked supermarket manager named Chip Whistler.
 Major recurring characters include Cricket's friend Remy Remington and café worker Gloria Sato.

 By the second half of season three, Bill moves his family back to Smalton after regaining his farm.
 Starting in season four, Cricket, Tilly, and Bill balance between going back and forth from Big City to Smalton, where Nancy, Bill's ex-wife and the mother of Cricket and Tilly, manages the farm.